nla/ai-scout-audio2/README.md

 Interview and top-level session summaries are linked, at the sentence level, to lower-level summaries or transcript chunks.
 Should they always link to transcript chunks?
 I'm not sure.
 Should all hierarchical summaries ALSO have downlinks?
 I'm not sure - easy to do!

+More effort must be made to make "known item" searches on a interviewee name (including partial name) work, maybe objid.
+Maybe change also change SOLR search to edismax (as has been done in latest newspaper demo)?

 ## Chat

 There's a general chat interface at /chat